Java syntax: Modifiers

-Varargs
+Variadic parameters

 This language feature was introduced in J2SE 5.0.
-The last argument of the method may be declared as a variable arity parameter, in which case the method becomes a variable arity method (as opposed to fixed arity methods) or simply varargs method.
-This allows one to pass a variable number of values, of the declared type, to the method as parameters - including no parameters.
+The last argument of the method may be declared as a variable arity parameter, in which case the method becomes a variable arity method (as opposed to fixed arity methods) or simply variadic method.
+This allows one to pass a (possibly zero) variable number of values, of the declared type, to the method as parameters.
 These values will be available inside the method as an array.